 Polish Sausage & Tortelloni Soup

-Nothing beats a really hearty, satisfying soup and this recipe is just that.
+Nothing beats a really hearty, satisfying soup.
 This soup is just bursting with flavour while the sausages give some bite and the tortellonis offer melty, cheesy, comforting carbs that fill your tummy.
 Polish Sausage & Tortelloni Soup is such a winner – it’s more than enough to be a meal all on its own and the perfect thing to have for dinner when you just want something in a bowl on the couch in front of the TV.

 Tortelloni & Polish Sausage Soup With Diced Carrots in a white bowl on a blue and white striped background